torrejonv/teranode/docs/architecture/architecture.md

 ### 4.9.
 Bootstrap

-The Bootstrap Service, helps new nodes find peers in a UBSV network.
+The Bootstrap Service helps new nodes find peers in a UBSV network.
 It allows nodes to register themselves and be notified about other nodes' presence, serving as a discovery service.

 The service manages a set of subscribers and broadcast notifications and keep-alives to them, to keep them updated about network participants.